Virgin Gorda

 • Rock Café

-Italian and Caribbean dishes served in a beautiful setting.
-Phone: 284-495-5482.
+This café serves Italian and Caribbean dishes in a beautiful setting.
+Phone: 284-495-5482

-• Saba Rock Restaruant
+• Saba Rock Restaurant

-Serving pub fare for lunch and an all-you-can-eat dinner buffet.
-Phone: 284-495-7711.
+This restaurant serves pub fare for lunch and an all-you-can-eat dinner buffet.
+Phone: 284-495-7711

 • Sugarcane Bar & Grill

-Located in the Nail Bay resort.
-West Indian food such as duck curry, saltfish, and roti.
-Phone: 284-494-8000.
+This eatery at the Nail Bay resort serves West Indian food such as duck curry, saltfish, and roti.
+Phone: 284-494-8000

 • Top of the Baths